FTFY-Software/rcosbot/docs/privacy.md

 and avatar changes are recorded the same way.

-These records exist so moderators can review each other's actions and so reported content can still be examined after the author deletes it.
+These records exist so moderators can review each other's actions and so reported content can still be examined and reported to Discord, if warranted, after deletion.
 They stay inside Discord and are visible only to server staff.
+The bot includes code to flag personally identifiable information and anonymizes or otherwise censors the content prior to recording.
+They may also be manually purged by staff upon user request.

 ## Joins